BIO727P-Sierra/Software_Development_Project/README.md

-# This branch provides content of UI the software (so far)
+# This branch provides content of UI software (so far)